Pine City, Minnesota

 Pine City is a city in and the county seat of Pine County, in east central Minnesota, United States.
 The population was 3,130 at the 2020 census.
 Part of the city is on the Mille Lacs Indian Reservation.
 Founded as a railway town, it soon became a logging community and the surrounding lakes made it a resort town.
-Today, it is in part as a commuter town for people working in the Minneapolis–Saint Paul metropolitan area.
+Today, it is in part a commuter town for people working in the Minneapolis–Saint Paul metropolitan area.

 History

 The Dakota Indians were the first in the area.
 With the Ojibwe expansion, the area became a mixture of the two.
 By the early 19th century, the area became predominantly Ojibwe.
 They trapped and hunted on the land and traded furs at the nearby trading posts.
 With the 1837 Treaty of St. Peters, dubbed the "White Pine Treaty", lumbering began in the area, but was limited by access to available waterways.

 In the late 19th century, European settlers came to the Pine City area, which was still heavily forested with thick stands of white pine, some of the state's largest.
 When the railroad arrived in Pine City, a logging expansion began.
 Pine City prospered and grew to have everything it needed to serve residents, farmers, and the expanding lumber industry.
 It was platted in 1869 and incorporated in 1881.

 When Buchanan County merged with Pine County in 1861, the county seat was consolidated to Pine City because it was already well-established.
 Because of its location on the far southern edge of Pine County, there have been attempts over the years to move the county seat to more central Hinckley or Sandstone.

 In 2005, Pine City became the first city in rural America with an annual gay pride event, East-Central Minnesota Pride.
 A book capturing Pine City's history in vintage photos, part of the Images of America series, was published in 2010.